KlyucharovDS/ieee-754_floating_point_conventer/HLR.md

 1. The application shall receive and performed input numbers in range from -3.40282346639e+38 (min) to 3.40282346639e+38(max) inclusive (**equivalent class** or **range of acceptable values**).

-2. The least positive number that can be processed by the application is 1.40129846432e-45.
+2. The least positive number that shall processed by the application is 1.40129846432e-45.

    Number format and processing are performed in accordance with the IEEE-754 standard.

-3. The biggest negative number that can be processed by the application is -1.40129846432e-45.
+3. The biggest negative number that shall processed by the application is -1.40129846432e-45.
 Number format and processing are performed in accordance with the IEEE-754 standard.

 ## Data type conversion